WiIIiam278/HuskClaims/docs/Permissions.md

     </tbody>
 </table>

 HuskClaims provides permissions for restricting access to commands and features.

-The permissions are listed below.
+These permissions are detailed below.

 ## Commands
 Please see the [[Commands]] page reference for a full list of commands and their permissions.